 - Download the Critical Incident Questionnaire that we have adapted from Stephen Brookfield.
 These questions may be used in a Google Form or imported into eClass as a feedback template.
 The eClass feedback template is an XML file that may be uploaded as a template when inserting a feedback activity into eClass.
 Please contact CTL if you need assistance doing this.

 - CTL has also prepared a Word document that contains selected questions revised from UBC’s mid-course feedback website.
 These questions may be used in a Google Form or imported into eClass as a feedback template.
 The eClass feedback template is an XML file that may also be uploaded as a template when inserting a feedback activity into eClass.
 Again, please contact CTL if you need assistance.

 - A low-tech way of soliciting MCF is to have students create on paper three headings: stop, start and continue and then write down what the instructor should stop (what is hindering their learning), what to start (what would better support their learning) and what to continue (what is working for them).
-Providing examples such as talking too fast or using too many PowerPoints or assigning too many readings will helps students focus their feedback so it it is useful for you.
-These may then collected by passing around an envelope in which students may place their anonymous responses.
+Providing examples such as talking too fast or using too many PowerPoints or assigning too many readings and then pass around an envelope in which students may place their anonymous responses.
 In small classes, students should be forewarned that handwriting can sometimes be recognized.
-If student anonymity is a concern, these three questions may used as a Feedback activity of eClass.

 - The Classroom Feedback Form used in this study is provided in the Appendix: McDonnell, G. P., & Dodd, M. D. (2017).
 Should students have the power to change course structure?
 Teaching of Psychology, 44(2), 91–99. https://doi.org/10.1177/0098628317692604